Effective B2B Lead Generation Strategy in 2022

 Ultimately, the better you can communicate this benefit offered by your product or service, the better we can interest more people and generate leads.
 Your marketing content should revolve around the benefit (or solution) your product offers.

 If, for instance, you are a B2B company that helps other businesses to analyze their marketing performance, then you should talk about marketing analytics.
-There might be other topics that are interesting, but if they are not relevant to your product/service, they won’t be effective in generating leads.
+There might be other topics that are interesting, but if they are not relevant to your product/service, they won’t be effective in generating leads for your B2B company.

 2. Your Target Audience